mumbleskates/prost/README.md

-[^memcpy-fast]: Many of the decisions made in Bilrost in order to achieve stable representation across versions of an evolving schema, extensibility, and general simplicity preclude the ability to perform the kind of fast, branchless encoding seen in many other encodings that often has more similarity to directly copying the memory of a struct than it does to discretely encoding the value of each field in that struct.
+[^memcpy-fast]: Many of the decisions made in Bilrost in order to achieve stable representation across versions of an evolving schema, extensibility, and general simplicity sacrifice opportunities for extreme performance.
+These are deliberate tradeoffs that often preclude the ability to perform fast & branchless encoding similar to what is seen in some other encodings, which are often more similar to directly copying the memory of a struct than to distinctly encoding the value of each field.
+In exchange schemas are simpler to describe and more portable and the encoded data is more durable.

 Bilrost at the encoding level is based upon [Protocol Buffers][pb] (protobuf) and shares many of its traits, but is incompatible.
 It is in some ways simpler